Three Cousins of Recaman's Sequence: The concatenation version, .

 and after concatenating $20$ we stop with $k = 13 = C(7)$, since the last number there, which is $c_7(13)$, is a multiple of $21$.

 For $n=2$ the sequence $\{c_2(i)\}$ is $2,23,234, \ldots$ and stops with $k=80=C(2)$ at the $154$-digit number

 which is divisible by $83$.

-Although a purist may be unhappy because its definition involves base $10$ arithmetic,\footnote{There is also a base-$2$ version, although we will not discuss it here: see \seqnum{A332563}.} we find $\{C(n)\}$ more interesting than $\{A(n)\}$ and $\{B(n)\}$ because its behavior is so erratic for such a simple rule, and there is currently no theory to explain this mixture of very small and very big numbers.
+Although a purist may be unhappy because its definition involves base $10$ arithmetic,\footnote{There is also a base-$2$ version, with similar properties, although we will not discuss it here: see A332563.} we find $\{C(n)\}$ more interesting than $\{A(n)\}$ and $\{B(n)\}$ because its behavior is so erratic for such a simple rule, and we have no theoretical explanation for this mixture of very small and very large numbers.

 Table \ref{TabC} gives the values of $C(n)$ for $n \le 100$.
-The values up to about $2 \cdot 10^5$ were found by straightforward direct search, but for the larger values we used the sieving algorithm described in~\S\ref{SecSiev}.
-At the present time we have found the exact value of $C(n)$ for all $n \le 1000$ except for $n=539$, where we only have upper and lower bounds, and $n=158$, where we have searched up to $10^{14}$ without success, and it is possible that $c_{158}(i)$ does not terminate.
-The entry for $C(n)$ in \cite{OEIS}, \seqnum{A332580}, includes a table for $n \le 1000$.
+The values up to about $2 \cdot 10^5$ were found by straightforward direct search, but for the larger values we used the sieving algorithm described in the rest of this section.
+At the present time we have found the exact value of $C(n)$ for all $n \le 1000$ except for two cases: $n=539$, where we only have upper and lower bounds, and $n=158$, where we have searched up to $10^{14}$ without success, and it is possible that $c_{158}(i)$ does not terminate.
+The entry for $C(n)$ in \cite{OEIS}, A332580, includes a table for $n \le 1000$.
 Although we do not have a proof that the sequence $\{c_n(i)\}$ always terminates, the following heuristic argument suggests that it should.
 After $k$ steps, we test $c_n(k)$ for divisibility by $d=n+k+1$.
-There are three obvious cases when the division is impossible: (i) when $n+k+1$ is even, since $c_n(k) \equiv n+k \pmod{10}$ is odd and cannot be divisible by an even number; (ii) when $n+k+1$ is a multiple of $5$, since then $c_n(k) \equiv 4 \mbox{~or~} 9 \pmod{10}$ cannot be divisible by $5$; (iii) when $n+k+1$ is a multiple of $3$ in the case when $n \equiv 2 \pmod{3}$.
+There are three obvious cases when the division is impossible: (i) when $n+k+1$ is even, since $c_n(k) \equiv n+k \pmod{10}$ is odd and cannot be divisible by an even number; (ii) when $n+k+1$ is a multiple of $5$, since then $c_n(k) \equiv 4 \mbox{~or~} 9 \pmod{10}$ cannot be divisible by~$5$; (iii) when $n+k+1$ is a multiple of $3$ in the case when $n \equiv 2 \pmod{3}$, since then $n+k \equiv 2 \pmod{3}$ and so

 Apart from this, $c_n(k)$ is essentially a very large random number.\footnote{If $k$ has $j$ digits, $c_n(k)$ has about $jk$ digits, and we routinely search for $k$ up to $10^{11}$.} The chance that $c_n(k)$ is divisible by $d$ is roughly $1/d$, and since for a fixed $n$ the sum $\sum_{k=1}^{\infty} 1/(n+k+1)$ diverges, we expect one of the divisions to succeed.
 However, we must admit that even when we try to make this argument more precise by taking into account conditions (i), (ii), (iii), the results do not fully explain the extreme irregularities in the values of $C(n)$ that can be seen in Table~\ref{TabC}.
 This sequence is still very mysterious.